 But it was totally worth it.
 3 hours after escaping the pouring rain at the airport, I just about caught the sunset in this lovely city after a comfy nap on the transit bus.

 My host was a laid-back soul who lived on the outskirts of downtown.
 He shares his spacious bungalow with his sister, a cat, and a puppy.
-During my 3 day visit, I discovered a burning love for torta, which consists of a scope of delicious meaty sauce atop fluffy white bread.
+During my 3 day visit, I discovered a burning love for torta, which consists of a scoop of delicious meaty sauce atop fluffy white bread.

 Other than feeding my stomach, the city fed my soul.
 On my second day, I spent some 6 hours in the burning summer heat wandering around streets and streets of colorful houses, hidden statues, and beaming history.
 From the buzzing of Plaza Grande to the magnificent Altare della Patria, it was a treat seeing the everchanging colors as I ventured into differing neighborhoods.